ericliang796/Image-Recreation-Genetic-Algorithm/README.md

-# 2S03-Assignment4
+# Image Recreation with Genetic Algorithm
-PPM Image Convertor
+Demonstration and explanation can be found here: http://eliang.ca/ImageRecreation.html